AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 future world are visible in the writings of Didymus of Alexandria, and in Gregory of Nyssa....
-With these exceptions, the ancient church held that the everlasting destiny of the human soul is decided in this earthly state.\"[^296]
+With these exceptions, the ancient church held that the everlasting destiny of the human soul is decided in this earthly state.\"[^297]

-The reader who will turn to the sketches of Didymus and Gregory will discover what Prof. **Shedd** denominates "faint traces," and in the multitudes of quotations from others of the fathers who were not of the Alexandrine school, he will see how utterly inaccurate is this religious historian.
+The reader who will turn to the sketches of Didymus and Gregory will discover what Prof. Shedd denominates "faint traces," and in the multitudes of quotations from others of the fathers who were not of the Alexandrine school, he will see how utterly inaccurate is this religious historian.
 Numerous quotations flatly contradict his assertion.
-The verbal resemblance of Dr. **Shedd**\'s language to that of **Hagenbach**, cannot be wholly due to accident.[^297] Prof. **Shedd**, however, contradicts what **Schaff** and **Hagenbach** declare to be the truth of history.
-He says that the Alexandrine school was the only exception to a universal belief in endless punishment, except the faint traces in Gregory of Nyssa; while **Hagenbach** insists that Gregory is more explicit, and **Neander** affirms that the school of Antioch as well as that of Alexandria, were Universalistic.
-Furthermore, Prof.
-**Shedd** does not seem to have remembered the words he had written with his own pen in his translation of Guerike\'s *Church History*:[^298]
-\"It is noticeable that the exegetico-grammatical school of Antioch, as well as the allegorizing Alexandrian, adopted and maintained the doctrine of restoration.\"
+The verbal resemblance of Dr. Shedd\'s language to that of Hagenbach, cannot be wholly due to accident.[^298] Prof. Shedd, however, contradicts what Schaff and Hagenbach declare to be the truth of history.
+He says that the Alexandrine school was the only exception to a universal belief in endless punishment, except the faint traces in Gregory of Nyssa; while Hagenbach insists that Gregory is more explicit, and Neander affirms that the school of Antioch as well as that of Alexandria, were Universalistic.
+Furthermore, Prof. Shedd does not seem to have remembered the words he had written with his own pen in his translation of Guerike\'s *Church History*:[^299] \"It is noticeable that the exegetico-grammatical school of Antioch, as well as the allegorizing Alexandrian, adopted and maintained the doctrine of restoration.\"

-Says **Hagenbach**, \"Some faint traces of a belief in the final remission of punishments in the world to come are to be found in those writings of Didymus of Alexandria, which are yet extant....
-Gregory of Nyssa speaks more distinctly upon this point, pointing out the corrective design of the punishments inflicted upon the wicked.\" **Hagenbach** expressly places Gregory and Didymus as differing, while Shedd makes them agree.
-But Neander declares: "From two theological schools there went forth an opposition to the doctrine of everlasting punishment, which had its ground in a deeper Christian interest;
-inasmuch as the doctrine of a universal restoration was closely connected with the entire dogmatic systems of both these schools, namely, that of Origen, and the school of Antioch."[^299]
+Says Hagenbach, \"Some faint traces of a belief in the final remission of punishments in the world to come are to be found in those writings of Didymus of Alexandria, which are yet extant....
+Gregory of Nyssa speaks more distinctly upon this point, pointing out the corrective design of the punishments inflicted upon the wicked.\" Hagenbach expressly places Gregory and Didymus as differing, while Shedd makes them agree.
+But Neander declares: "From two theological schools there went forth an opposition to the doctrine of everlasting punishment, which had its ground in a deeper Christian interest; inasmuch as the doctrine of a universal restoration was closely connected with the entire dogmatic systems of both these schools, namely, that of Origen, and the school of Antioch."[^300]

 # 14. Minor Authorities.